chapel-lang/chapel/doc/rst/language/spec/variables.rst

 since copies of those types will not be allowed by the compiler.

 After a *copy*, both the new variable and the initial variable exist separately.
-Generally speaking, they can both be modified.
-However, they should generally refer to different storage.
-In particular, changing a field in the new record variable should not change the corresponding field in the initial record variable.
+Generally speaking, they refer to different storage and can be modified independently.
+For example, changing a field in the new record variable should not change the corresponding field in the initial record variable.

-A *move* is when a variable changes storage location.
-It is similar to a *copy initialization* but it represents a transfer rather than duplication.
-In particular, the initial record is no longer available after the *move*.
+A *move* is when the value changes its storage location from the initial to the new variable.
+It is similar to a
+*copy initialization* but it represents a transfer rather than duplication.
+In particular, the initial record variable is no longer available after the *move*.
 A *move* can be thought of as an optimized form a *copy* followed by destruction of the initial record.
 After a *move*, there is only one record variable - where after a *copy* there are two.